 Scratchbuilding will also help cope with one more issue facing this seemingly simple tunnel—a curve.
 Most commercial portals are designed to provide adequate clearances for equipment on the tangent (straight) track.
 On a curve, width requirements change.
 On tight curves like those associated with Colorado narrow gauge tracks, the dimensions change even more.

 Steam locomotives, with their long rigid wheelbase, will experience greater overhang on the outside of the curve.
 Longer rolling stock, like passenger cars, will have a greater overhang on the inside of the curve.
-Test your clearances using the largest cars and locomotives you have on your layout.
+Troubleshoot by testing your clearances using the largest cars and locomotives you have on your layout.
 Articulated steam locomotives, passenger cars, intermodal flatcars, and auto carriers are common choices.
 For the Rio Grande, it was K-27 No. 464 with her wide snow plow and a passenger coach.
 Don't forget to check the height too!

 It is a good idea to build a test portal first.
 Follow these steps to build a rough portal first.
 Build your skills, determine all of the critical dimensions and then duplicate the results in finished form.Continue to 2 of 7 below.

 Cutting the Arch